cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 and a wrong PSK, it can perform a dictionary attack on the PSK.
 This oracle can be the decryption operation on a captured HPKE ciphertext or any other recipient behavior which is observably different when using a wrong PSK.

-Scenarios in which the adversary knows the KEM shared secret zz depend on the KEM.
-In the case of DHKEM, it is enough if the adversary knows all private keys of one participant.
+The adversary knows the KEM shared secret zz if it knows all KEM private keys of one participant.
+In the PSK mode this is trivially the case if the adversary acts as sender.

 ## Domain Separation {#domain-separation}